 Expense Description Deductibility Direct Expenses only for the business part of your home.
 Deductible in full.
 Examples: Painting or repairs only in the area used for business.
 Exception: May be only partially deductible in a daycare facility.
 See Daycare Facility , later.
-Indirect Expenses for keeping up and running your entire home.
-Deductible based on the percentage of your home used for business.
+Indirect Expenses for Deductible based of keeping up percentage of your and running your used for business.
 Examples: Insurance, utilities, and general repairs.
 Unrelated Expenses only for the parts of your home not used for business.
 Not deductible.
 Examples: Lawn care or painting a room not used for business.